dotKokott/wavearium/README.md

 - For now we are going with svelte ts and will add a backend when it becomes necessary.

 ## Next challenges
-- How to turn .wav file into partials / custom oscillator?
+- How to turn buffer slice into partials / custom oscillator?
-	- ctx.createPeriodicWave?
+	- ctx.createPeriodicWave / FFT?
 - Implement waveform drawing
 - More beautiful partial settings (find svelte UI toolkit)
 - Understand piano css